rahuly06/traffic-sign-recognition/README.md

 ## Results
 Achieved >99% test accuracy on the GTSRB dataset.
 High accuracy is expected due to clean, well-cropped traffic sign images.

+## Combining YOLO and CNN
+YOLOv8 was used or object detection in a image or video, further the CNN model from first part of the project was used to classify the class in those inages and videos

 ## References
 GTSRB dataset on Kaggle  <br />
 PyTorch ImageFolder Documentation